Lucas0717/Dsci552-HW0/README.md

 # SMA
-Extend SOMEF to extract dependencies from the GitHub dependency page, and find software that has related functionality.  information from readme files.
+Extend SOMEF to extract dependencies from the GitHub dependency page, and find software that has related functionality.
 Clustering analysis Methods:
 * Kmeans
 * GMM
 * Topic Modeling

-## Documentation
-See full documentation at [https://somef.readthedocs.io/en/latest/](https://somef.readthedocs.io/en/latest/)

 ## Requirements